bren182/pythonllama/README.md

 ## Instructions

+Make sure you have the `llama3.2:3b` model installed in your local Ollama instance.
+`ollama list` will output all available models.

+If you do not see `llama3.2:3b`, then run `ollama run llama3.2:3b`

+Now you can start using the program `main.py`!
 1. Write a python script... `python main.py "write a python script which adds two numbers, ask the user for input for both numbers" "llama"`
 2. Write me a joke... `python main.py "write a joke" "llama"`